whitefusionhq/whitefusion.studio/src/resources.md

 ### The Spicy Web

+{% mark %}_February 2021 Update!_{% endmark %} We've now [opened up a newbie-friendly Discord chat server](https://discord.com/invite/CUuYVH7Qa9).
+Join the fight against complexity overload and learn how to do far more with way less!

-{% mark %}_Coming Q2 2021!_{% endmark %} An ongoing series of video tutorials and adjacent materials aimed at showcasing the fundamentals of today's evergreen browser technology.
+**The Spicy Web** will be an ongoing series of video tutorials and adjacent materials aimed at showcasing the fundamentals of today's evergreen browser technology.
 Learn about custom elements and high-fidelity web components, design systems using CSS variables, flexbox and grid, native ESM imports, Hotwire-style techniques, and so much more.
 The Spicy Web will be a mix of free and paid subscription-based content, with ever increasing value over time.
+Stay tuned for the early access launch later this spring.

 ### DEV.to